bbelka/my-sql-mini-demo/README.md

 * It's done when `movie_db` has been seeded with data.

-* It's done when the `/api/movies` route renders a list of all movies.
+* It's done when a GET request to the `/api/movies` route renders a list of all movies.

 * It's done when a POST request to the `/api/movies` route successfully adds a movie when tested using Insomnia.

-* It's done when the `/api/update-review` route successfully updates a movie when tested using Insomnia.
+* It's done when a PUT request to the `/api/movies` route successfully updates a movie when tested using Insomnia.

-* It's done when the `/api/movies/:id` route deletes a route when tested using Insomnia.
+* It's done when a DELETE request to the `/api/movies/:id` route deletes a route when tested using Insomnia.

+* It's done when a GET request to the `/api/reviews` route renders a list of all reviews.

+* It's done when a DELETE request to the `/api/review/:id` route deletes a review when tested using Insomnia.

 ---